Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/benchmarks/SVD.rst

 * **Build kernel(Step 2)**

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process might take long.

 .. code-block:: bash